klahrich/chiefhustler/content/posts/sunlight-financial.md

 On average, analysts expect that Sunlight Financial will report full year earnings of $0.26 per share for the current financial year, with EPS estimates ranging from $0.24 to $0.28.
 For the next fiscal year, analysts anticipate that the business will report earnings of $0.27 per share, with EPS estimates ranging from $0.12 to $0.38.

+### My Take

+I find the valuation attractive for a company growing at 20%-30% with high operating leverage, high EBITDA to FCF conversion and optionality to expand into other verticals.
+On the other hand, I don't see a strong moat around the business.

+With this mind, I have a small position (3700 shares).